On-Demand Food Delivery Platforms - Market, Trends & Opportunities

 Medical products

-On-demand healthcare apps connect patients with doctors.
-They allow users to receive comprehensive consultation using their smartphone anytime, anywhere, 24/7.
+On-demand healthcare apps connect patients with physicians.
+They allow users to get comprehensive advice from their smartphones anytime, anywhere, 24/7.

 Transport and logistic

-These are the well-known Uber Freight and Uber DELIVER or Yandex Delivery, which allow you to receive cargo transportation and parcel delivery services at any time.
+These are the well-known Uber Freight and Uber Delivery, which allow you to get freight and package delivery services anytime.
 Why are they so popular?
+The benefits are as follows:

 Taxi

-We simply can’t imagine ourselves without ordering a taxi through the app.
-Finding yourself in a country where there are no such services, you feel unprotected and with limited opportunities.
-The list of examples could go on for a long time: Uber, Yandex in the CIS countries, BiTaxi in Turkey, as well as Lyft, Juno, Flywheel Taxi and many others.
+We can't imagine not using the app to order a taxi.
+If you are in a country where such services do not exist, you feel unprotected and with limited options.
+The list of examples could go on and on: Uber, Yandex in CIS countries, BiTaxi in Turkey, as well as Lyft, Juno, Flywheel Taxi and many others.
 Why do we love them so much?

-GPS navigation and map navigation - you will never get lost;
+• GPS navigation and map navigation - never get lost;

-Communication between drivers and clients in the application;
+• Communication between drivers and customers in the application;

-Feedback system allowing drivers and customers to share ratings and reviews.
+• Feedback system that allows drivers and customers to share ratings and reviews.

-The ability to find the nearest taxis and save time;
+• Ability to find the nearest taxi and save time;

 Domestic services